-Our Investor Rights Agreement provides certain holders the right, beginning 180 days following the date of this prospectus, to demand that we file a registration statement or request that their shares be included in a registration statement that we are otherwise filing.
+Our Investor Rights Agreement provides certain holders the right, beginning on February 1, 2021, to demand that we file a registration statement or request that their shares be included in a registration statement that we are otherwise filing.
 See "Shares Eligible for Future Sale-Registration rights" for additional information regarding these registration rights.
 Pursuant to the Investor Rights Agreement, we are required to pay all registration expenses and indemnify these holders with respect to each registration of registrable shares that is effected.